 Neighbourhood parks and reserves are highly valued by the communities in the New Plymouth District and have an important role in local neighbourhoods.
 They contribute to the quality of life of local residents and enhance the visitor experience.
-The Neighbourhood Reserves Management Plan has been developed to identify appropriate uses and activities within each neighbourhood reserve and assist with day to day management and decision making and is a statutory document prepared under the Reserve Act 1977.
+The Waitara Neighbourhood Parks Management Plan has been developed to identify appropriate uses and activities within each neighbourhood park in Waitara and assist with day to day management and decision making.

-This document is an omnibus plan (plan which cover more than one reserve) that applies to all neighbourhood reserves in which New Plymouth District Council (NPDC) is vested as the administering body under the Reserves Act (1977).
+This document is an omnibus plan (plan which cover more than one reserve) that applies to all neighbourhood parks in Waitara.
 It sets out objectives and policies in order to provide guidance to the Council about how these reserves will be managed and developed.
 Development concepts, which provide a vision for the future of each park or reserve, are also presented in this plan.

-For the purposes of the New Plymouth District Neighbourhood Reserves Management Plan, a parcel of land is considered a 'neighbourhood park or reserve' if it meets some or all of the following criteria:
+For the purposes of the Waitara Neighbourhood Parks Management Plan, a parcel of land is considered a 'neighbourhood park or reserve' if it meets some or all of the following criteria: